Viacheslav1510/CI_PB_PP4/README.md

 22. As an Admin / Authorised User I can add functionality to admin site so I can display, search and filter fields (must have)
 23. As an Admin / Authorised User I can create, update and delete posts and comments so that gives me permission to any blog content (must have)
 24. As an Admin / Authorised User I can create trip so that gives my user opportunity to book a trip (must have)
-25. As an Admin / Authorised User I can search and filter any created content so that I can find the information I am looking for (must have)

 ### Kanban, Epics & User Stories